BradleyA/git-TEST-commit-automation/hooks/docs/STEPS-TO-EVALUTE.md

+## Install git-TEST-commit-automation solution
-## Steps to evaluate git-TEST-commit-automation solution
+Steps to evaluate git-TEST-commit-automation solution

 **Start a new Git repository to test git-TEST-commit-automation solution**